Proton Therapy

 The precise nature of proton therapy, with the ability to target cancer cells at a specific depth inside the patient, means there is less radiation delivered to healthy tissue surrounding the tumour.
 This can result in fewer side-effects for the person being treated.
 It also makes proton therapy a safer treatment option for children and adolescents since their rapidly growing and developing cells are more susceptible to damage from the radiation.

-SAHMRI is a major partner involved in the development of Australia’s first proton therapy unit – The Australian Bragg Centre for Proton Therapy and Research – which will house the nation’s first proton synchrotron and first of its kind in the Southern Hemisphere.
+SAHMRI is a partner involved in the development of Australia’s first proton therapy unit – The Australian Bragg Centre for Proton Therapy and Research – which will house the nation’s first proton synchrotron and first of its kind in the Southern Hemisphere.

 Support research like this at SAHMRI